t1shfiq/recipe-app-api/README.md

 # recipe-app-api
 Recipe API Project.

-In the process of building a backend component and database of a recipe app.
+In the process of building a backend component and database of a recipe app via Test Driven Development (TDD).

 Technologies used: Python, Django, Django REST Framework, PostgreSQL, Docker, Swagger, Github Actions